supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ### Task 4: Connect the Microsoft Defender for Cloud connector.

  In this task, you will connect the Microsoft Defender for Cloud connector.

+ 1. In the Data Connectors page, click on content hub and search for **Microsoft Defender for Cloud** and select and install it

  1. From the Data Connectors tab, search for the **Microsoft Defender for Cloud** connector and select it from the list.

  1. Select the **Open connector page** on the connector information blade.